-Replacing a gas water heater's thermocouple requires a few hand tools and a little bit of knowledge.
-The thermocouple, basically, keeps the pilot lit and consists of a thin chamber at the end of a capillary tube.
+Replacing a gas water heater thermocouple requires a few hand tools and a little bit of knowledge.
+The thermocouple keeps the pilot lit and consists of a thin chamber at the end of a capillary tube.
 One end heated by the pilot flame forces a tiny amount of trapped/expanding air into a release valve in the gas valve assembly which allows the flow of gas to the pilot and the burn chamber.
 Pushing the button when lighting the pilot bypasses the release valve, temporarily, allowing gas to the pilot.
-The pilot light flame's heat on the thermocouple keeps the release valve open.
-If the chamber or capillary tube wears from prolonged heat or vibration, and air (no longer trapped inside) does not expand to force open the release valve, the pilot goes out upon release of the button.
+The pilot light flame heat on the thermocouple keeps the release valve open.
+If the capillary tube fails, the pilot will go out when the button is released.
 This being the most common cause, a faulty gas valve assembly may also prevent the pilot from remaining lit.
 Considering that a 36" Thermocouple only costs about $13.00 (Home Depot), and much easier to replace than the more costly gas valve assembly, it is worth taking the chance and replacing it.

 * 24" or 36" Universal Thermocouple